datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/monday-api.md

 === "3.
 API Key"

     Go to the **API** section.
 Your API token will be located here.
-If you haven't created an API token you will be ablel to 'Generate a "API v2 Token"'.
-If you already have an API token you can also create a new to replace your current token by clicking **Regenerate**.
+If you haven't created an API token you will be able to 'Generate a "API v2 Token"'.
+If you already have an API token you can also create a new one to replace your current token by clicking **Regenerate**.

     ![API Key][image-10]